 Satisfy the Michigan Experience Requirement

 It's extremely important for CPAs to have core competencies and standardized skills.
-But, like most jobs, a lot of the a CPA's actual abilities are learned on the job.
-That is why the Michigan State Board of Accountancy requires CPA candidates to earn practical work experience before becoming eligible for licensure:
+But, like most jobs, a lot of the CPA's actual abilities are learned on the job through accounting experience and on the job training.
+That is why the Michigan State Board of Accountancy has experience requirements that require CPA candidates to earn practical work experience at an accounting firm or similar business before becoming eligible for licensure:

-You must earn at least 2,000 hours of on-the-job experience.
+You must earn at least 2,000 total hours of on-the-job work experience.
 This is equivalent to about one year of full-time employment.
-The experience must meet several conditions:
+This work experience must meet several conditions:

 - Be located in academia, private sector, public sector, or government